Online Kitchen Design Courses and Certificate Programs

 What Happens After I Graduate?

 Once you graduate from a certificate program and have two years of experience working in the industry, you may choose to take the national certification exam, which is administered by the National Kitchen and Bath Association (NKBA).
 The NKBA includes more than 40,000 professionals and has four types of certification.
-The lowest level of certification is the associate of kitchen and bath designer (AKBD), and you can attain higher levels of certification with additional experience and higher learning.
+The lowest level of certification is the Associate Kitchen and Bath Designer (AKBD), and you can attain higher levels of certification with additional experience and higher learning.